JUNIOR SAILING PROGRAM

 The BYC offers members sailing instruction for youth and adult sailors at every experience level.
 These teaching programs are led by an experienced sailing director and certified sailing instructors.
 We have something for everyone from age 7 to adult.
 For the beginning sailor, BYC has club boats available for learning to sail, including Optimists for sailors aged 7 to 16, as well as Sunfish, Lasers and Club 420s for teen and adult learners.

-For information on the sailing program please contact Rear Commodore Brian Murray at: firstname.lastname@example.org.
+For information on the sailing program please contact Rear Commodore Dave Miller at email@example.com .
 In order to participate in the sailing program you must be a member of the Brigantine Yacht Club.

-Our Junior Sailing Program begins on Monday June 27 and runs for 8 weeks.
+Our Junior Sailing Program begins in June and runs for 8 weeks.
 The sailors are placed into one of three groups: beginner, intermediate and racing sailors.
-Sailors receive instruction at BYC on Monday, Tuesday, Wednesday and Friday.
+Sailors receive instruction at BYC on Monday through Friday.
 On Thursdays, racing sailors travel to regattas where they are coached by club instructors.
-Non-racers have Thursdays off.
 Beginners often sail in the morning when the wind is the lightest.
 While intermediate and racing sailors receive instruction in the afternoons when the wind is stronger.
 Check the event calendar for the most current schedule of sailing practices, races, fun days and travel days.

 Beginners Sailing Program: